GoogleCloudPlatform/DataflowTemplates/v2/spanner-to-sourcedb/terraform/samples/spanner-to-sharded-mysql/README.md

 Given these assumptions, it uses a supplied source database connection configuration and creates the following resources -

-1. **Datastream private connection** - If configured, a Datastream private connection will be deployed for your configured VPC.
-If not configured, IP allowlisting will be assumed as the mode of Datastream access.
-A single private connection is created for all shards.
-2. **Source datastream connection profiles** - This allows Datastream to connect to the MySQL instance (using IP allowlisting or private connectivity).
-A source connection profile is created per physical shard.
+1. **Firewall rules** - These rules allow Dataflow VMs to connect to each other and allow Dataflow VMs to connect to the source MySQL shards.
-3. **GCS buckets** - A GCS bucket to for Datastream to write the source data to.
-A bucket is created per physical shard.
+2. **GCS buckets** - A GCS bucket to hold reverse replication metadata, such as session and source shards files.
-4. **Target datastream connection profiles** - The connection profile to configure the created bucket in Datastream.
-A target connection profile is created per physical shard.
+3. **GCS objects** - Generates source shards configuration file to upload to GCS.
-5. **Pubsub topics and subscriptions** - This contains GCS object notifications as files are written to GCS for consumption by the Dataflow job.
-A pubsub topic & subscription is created per physical shard.
+4. **Pubsub topic and subscription** - This contains GCS object notifications as files are written to GCS for DLQ retrials.
-6. **Datastream streams** - A datastream stream which reads from the source specified in the source connection profile and writes the data to the bucket specified in the target connection profile.
-Note that it uses a mandatory prefix path inside the bucket where it will write the data to.
-The default prefix path is `data` (can be overridden).
-A stream is created per physical shard.
-7. **Bucket notifications** - Creates the GCS bucket notification which publish to the pubsub topic created.
-Note that the bucket notification is created on the mandatory prefix path specified for the stream above.
-A notification is created per bucket.
+5. **Spanner metadata database** - A Spanner metadata database to keep track of Spanner change streams.
+6. **Spanner change stream** - A Spanner change stream to capture change capture data from the Spanner database under replication
-8. **Dataflow job** - The Dataflow job which reads from GCS and writes to Spanner.
-A dataflow job is created per shard.
+7. **Dataflow job** - The Dataflow job which reads from Spanner change streams and writes to MySQL
-9. **Permissions** - It adds the required roles to the specified (or the default) service accounts for the live migration to work.
+8. **Permissions** - It adds the required roles to the specified (or the default) service accounts for the reverse replication to work.

 > **_NOTE:_** A label is attached to all the resources created via Terraform.
 > The key is `migration_id` and the value is auto-generated.
 The auto-generated
 > value is used as a global identifier for a migration job across resources.
 The
-> auto-generated value is always pre-fixed with a `smt-`.
+> auto-generated value is always pre-fixed with a `smt-rev`.

 ## How to run